When Is the Best Time

 The trail is a bit muddy in some parts, a bit exposed but overall easy to hike.

-The vegetation and forest along the trail with huge fern trees is amazing.
+The vegetation and forest along the trail with huge fern trees are amazing.
 Also, fruits grow here along the trail from the gardens.

 Pineapple-Banana Fruit - Philodendron Plant